 If you would like to get creative with community assessment, there are other possibilities like key informant interviews, micro-feedback, customer intercepts, service safaris, and journey mapping.
 If you are curious to learn more about these, please feel free to reach out to your MLS Strategic Planning Consultants, Kristi Chadwick and me/Michelle Eberle.

-Stay tuned for next month’s blog post on Strategic Planning: Identifying Strategic Priorities.
+Stay tuned for next blog post in this series on Strategic Planning: Identifying Strategic Priorities.